XuewenWangUGA/pRMNE/README.md

 ## Command of interface

-The tool comes with with a command interface
+The tool comes with a command interface

 ![What is this](pRMNE.png)